FEFO-banner.jpg

 If you store foods in the packaging they come in, you can skip this step, but if you prefer to transfer foods from their packaging into jars or boxes, you will have to invest some time in making labels.

-The purpose of a label in a FEFO system is to indicate what is inside a jar and when its expiry date is.
-You can find this information on the packaging of the product so be sure to give it a glance before discarding it.
+The purpose of a label in a FEFO system is to indicate what is inside a jar and when its expiration date is.
+You can find this information on the product's packaging, so be sure to give it a glance before discarding it.
 There’s no need to invest in fancy label-making tools if you don’t want to: masking tape and a water-proof pen do the trick, or you can cut out parts of the packaging that indicate the name and expiry date and tape them to the jar.

-For fresh produce like fruits and vegetables, write this information on a notepad or whiteboard and stick it to the door of the fridge.
+For fresh produce like fruits and vegetables, write this information on a notepad or whiteboard and stick it to the fridge door.
 Some foods, especially loose foods like fresh fruit and vegetables or bread from the bakery, may come without an expiry date: for these, you should set a tentative ‘use by’ date yourself based on how long they usually last.

 Step 3: Arrange